ikusner13/tailwind-component-library/README.md

-# EFUI with tailwindcss
+# EFUI with tailwind

-## How can we consume a component library made using tailwindcss in a app not using tailwindcss?
+## How can we consume a component library made using tailwind in a app not using tailwind?

 The library will need to work kind of how bootstrap does, where we need to import a css file from the library, and then use it in the root of the app.
 Our component library styling becomes class based instead of CSS in JS.